 Ice can definitely go into a smoothie, but it doesn't add any flavor, if you want to use flavorful ingredients, add frozen fruit to make it thick and cold.

-Fruit smoothies, like this berry smoothie with granola often have lots of nutrients in them, from the fruit.
-If you add yogurt and milk, there's also some protein and calcium.
-All foods can fit into a healthful diet, don't try to eat only 'healthy foods'.
+Fruit smoothies, like this berry granola smoothie often have lots of nutrients in them, from the fruit.
+If you add yogurt and milk, there's also protein and calcium.
+All foods can fit into a healthful diet.

 - Frozen Berries: Overnight Oats with Yogurt, include them in a Waffle Bar, Yogurt Bowl.